Rabidscoobie/SC-Joystick-Configuration/index.md

 The end result is that I can now utilise all of the functions that the ships provide in Star Citizen with the added bonus of some specialised custom functions.

-![Finished Panel & Joysticks][IMG-PLACEHOLDER]
+![Finished Panel][IMG-PANEL_FINISHED]

 ## Mapping Matrix

-I am reworking the spreadsheet I used to keep track of the various functions whilst I was developing this project.
-Once ready, it will trace each button through it's various representations from physical button all the way to the key binding it controls in SC.
-I will also include the type of mapping I've used for each within Joystick Gremlin.
+I have reworked the spreadsheet I used to keep track of the various functions whilst I was developing this project.
+It traces each button through it's various representations from physical button all the way to the key binding it controls in SC.
+I also includes the type of mapping I've used for each within Joystick Gremlin.
-It (will be) available [here](#) soon-ish.
+It is available [here][LINK-REPO-MAPPING].

-Lastly, in case you are wondering, my in game moniker is [danricho][LINK-EXT-10].
+**Lastly, in case you are wondering, my in game moniker is [danricho][LINK-EXT-10].

-**See you 'round the 'verse!**
+See you 'round the 'verse!**

 # Reference List